StefH/RestEase-Client-Generator/README.md

 | - | - |
 | ArrayType | Array type to use.
 The default is Array '[]'.
 | Fail on OpenApi Errors | Don't generate the file if errors are detected when parsing the specification file.
 The default value is 'false'.
+| Add Authorization header | Add an Authorization header to the generated interface.
+The default value is 'false'.
+| Use DateTimeOffset | Use DateTimeOffset instead of DateTime.
+The default value is 'false'.

 ### Screenshot
 ![Settings](https://github.com/StefH/RestEase-Client-Generator/raw/master/resources/settings.png)